My Story

 FOLLOWING MY CREATIVE HEART.

-Since I can remember I have been passionate about designing, making and creating; To me, the world of creativity is boundless.
-I am always looking to expand my skills and techniques on my creative journey through life, whether it be painting, clay, textiles, printing or mixed media.
+Since I can remember I have been passionate about designing, making and creating.
+To me, the world of creativity is infinite and boundless.
+I am always looking to expand my skills and explore all mediums and techniques available to me on this creative journey.

 It has always been a challenge to let go of the “busyness” of life and prioritise the creative mindset.
 It’s not always easy to find the time and space to do so; But when I do, I love every moment; And before I know it, I am immersed in my own wonderland, the minutes turning to hours.

 So many people have been told that they are not creative but I don’t believe that.
-We are all born creative, it’s an innate part of being human and I believe it is an integral part of our wellbeing.
+We are all born creative, it’s an innate part of being human that when nurtured cultivates balance and peace within.

 Professional Experience